Cultural Foods

 Food has always had a direct connection to our soul.
 Nothing seems to be as comforting as a dish that is a family favorite, a dish that tastes like home.
 Food can sooth a broken heart, warm a soul that is far from home and remind us of the feeling of being next to the ones we love.

-Like arts, music, and dance, food reflects the culture an area.
+Like arts, music, and dance, food reflects the culture of an area.
 Whether it is the method by which it is grown or raised, prepared, served, preserved, or eaten, food is perhaps one of the most personal and perpetuating means by which family and community traditions are kept alive.
 Within the Sangre de Cristo National Heritage Area, where agriculture has served as the foundation of the region’s economy, food takes on an even greater importance.

 The traditional foods of the area are simple and can be obtained locally or from family gardens.
 Maiz(corn), frijoles(beans), carne(meat), calabacitas(small summer squash) and tortillas(flat bread) form the staples.